Am I actually causing harm?

 But I am the problem.
 White women in "new age/spiritual" professions are a large part of the problem.

-I have been pouring through hundreds of our posts, eliminating the word smudge (a formal practice that belongs to Native American cultures) from the content.
+I have been pouring through hundreds of these posts, eliminating the word smudge (a formal practice that belongs to Native American cultures) from the content.
 Though I have always known what smudging is and respect the sacredness behind it, I have used the word interchangeably with smoke cleansing and smoke bathing.
 Where I meant "cleansing through smoke," for example, as a way to remove impurities from crystals or a space, I would use the word smudge interchangeably.
 This is incorrect, and I do not want to promote that others incorrectly use this word as well.
 Smoke cleansing is a way to remove negativity and impurity from objects and spaces, and smudging ceremonies are often inviting spirit to be present for their rituals.
 These are very different things, and smudging does not belong to the white women who have immersed themselves in new age spirituality.
-Please stop saying smudging when you are actually smoke bathing.
+We need to do our best to consciously stop saying smudging when we are actually smoke bathing.
+Cleansing energy by burning smoke or ingesting herbs is something that is found cross-culturally around the globe.
+Some cultures smoke herbs; some ingest herbs, some burn them; collectively, we all use plant material in some way for ritual.
+I think intuitively, we deeply understand this.
+Smudging is the name indigenous cultures give their specific ritual when they use their plant material.
+For me, when I think of it this way, it seems silly to adopt the ritual that belongs to another culture that I am not specifically a part of.
+It feels beautiful to observe it and appreciate it for what it is.
+It then inspires me to dissect my own culture and discover the rituals that belong to my people.

 LEAVING BUNDLES BEHIND

 Ah.
 Our smoke bath sticks, incorrectly labeled as smudge sticks.
-Shame on me.
+I am wrong here.
 Rogue Wood will no longer carry white sage based smoke bath sticks, because I feel they "borrow" too strongly from the way Native American cultures gather their herbs to burn in their ceremony.
-Our blends Sacred Ground, and Wild Spirit will be reworked into loose herbs, without white sage, to encourage smoke cleansing with loose herbs in a fire safe dish.
+It feels OK for me to use plant material for my personal rituals, but maybe it would feel better if I grew them myself and simply showed others how I use them, rather than trying to help others by selling them to others.
 I feel in my heart this is truer to what I practice with smoke bathing, and I feel it lends support to cease using the word smudge incorrectly, when a person means cleansing through smoke.
+I don’t actually know what I will do about this long term, but I think it’s OK that I don’t know.

 100% of the proceeds from the remainder of our smoke bath sticks are being donated to Thunderbird House in Winnipeg, as a way to attempt rebalancing that I took something that was never for sale, thus, contributing to something unhealthy that needs more awareness: cultural appropriation.

-In 2017, I will be unveiling our new loose herbs for smoke cleansing your crystals and your space, while reworking some old recipes.
-We will also be offering fire safe dishes to burn these loose herbs for smoke bathing.
 I really want to underscore the practice of smoke cleansing with herbs as a way to neutralize the energy in a space, crystal or object while advocating the difference between smudging and why we should not use these words interchangeably.
 For me, I like to call cleansing smoke "smoke bathing" and this is what I mean when I say this pairing of words.
-And there are many purifying herbs out there to choose from.
+Admittedly, at this time, I’m not sure if this is correct.
+I feel reluctance around being certain with what is right and wrong.
+But there are many purifying herbs out there to choose from.
 After all, all sage is purifying, not specifically white sage.
 So get some bad ass pineapple sage if you want.
+Maybe you could grow it?
+Maybe that would feel even more special to us - reestablishing the connection to the land we are experiencing through gardening.

 While it's great that we are growing in awareness around this particular culture, this awareness should still apply to other cultures.
-Many practices from Chinese culture are "glorified" - misrepresented - by white people and it is the exact same thing happening to Native American communities.
+Many practices from Chinese culture are celebrated - but misrepresented - by my culture and it is the exact same thing happening to Native American communities.
 How many people use the word feng shui loosely?
 I have on this website.
 I ching.
 Tao te ching.
 I have shared lessons from Lillian Too, but have not always stated that is where they came from.
 And this is important.
 Credit should always be given back to an authentic person from the specific culture the wisdom comes from.
-Not another white woman.
+Not me, another white woman.

-If you're inspired and want moccasins - please buy them from an indigenous woman - not a store in the mall.
-If you want a kimono, please don't buy from the white girl selling them on Etsy... even if she is a small business and you want to support her.
+I find fashion and music particularly hard to navigate.
+If we want a kimono, maybe we shouldn’t buy from the white woman selling them on Etsy... even if she is a small business and we want to support her.
 I'm a small business!
 I get it!
 Fashion, specifically, can be inspired by other cultures, and I realize some may have a hard time distinguishing a healthy way not to appropriate other cultures in this area.
-But white girl on Etsy (this is no one specific, I'm just giving an example), please call your kimono something else.
-Like a chic robe, or slouchy shawl.
+But a white woman on Etsy (this is no one specific, I'm just giving an example), what if we took inspiration from the kimono, and called it… a duster?
+A chic robe, or slouchy shawl.
 Cape.
 Over-sized cardi.
-Whatever.
+I’m not sure.

 I have a feng shui category on this website, and even though I don't feel this has received as much awareness as smudging has, in my heart I do believe it is equally important.
 In 2017, our feng shui category will dissolve and will simply turn into a "healthy home" zone for you guys, because that is what we are actually saying and we want to correct the mistake of contributing to cultural appropriation.
 Since this area of the website is such a beast and requires so much deleting and altering, I have disabled much of the content here.
 I ask that you're patient with me as I continue to navigate through it.
 This is a large website.